brettz9/jamilih/README.md

-NOTE: This project is currently incomplete and the API is not yet stable.
+NOTE: This project's API is not yet 100% stable.

 # Rationale
 Provide round-trippable JSON/JavaScript serialization as with JsonML,